skythelimitdt/natural-disaster-insights/README.md

 ### Database Setup
-The database was set up using PostgreSQL.
-Given the smaller dataset size, PostgreSQL was deemed more suitable than MongoDB for this project.
+Our database was built using PostgreSQL, as it best suited our project’s needs.
+The dataset is relatively small and structured, with clearly defined schema and relationships managed through primary and foreign keys.
+PostgreSQL enforces strict data integrity and validation rules, ensuring consistency through data types and constraints.
+Given these characteristics, PostgreSQL was the optimal choice over MongoDB for this project.

 [quickdatabasediagrams.com](quickdatabasediagrams.com) is used to create different tables and define the relationships between them. schema.sql file was downloaded to create the tables in the database in PgAdmin.5 tables were created:

 ![ERD](https://github.com/skythelimitdt/natural-disaster-insights/blob/main/resources/ERD/ERD%20image.png)